Delicate (Taylor Swift song): Synopsis

 The video was filmed at the Millennium Biltmore Hotel (above) and the 7th Street/Metro Center station (below).

 Directed by Joseph Kahn, the music video was shot over two nights in Los Angeles; landmarks featured include the Millennium Biltmore Hotel, the 7th Street/Metro Center station, the Los Angeles Theater, and the Golden Gopher bar.
 The video opens with Swift on the red carpet, seeming disconnected from the crowd gazing off in the distance.
 She snaps back to reality as a reporter points a microphone at her face for an interview.
 Amid camera lights, a mysterious man slips a sparkling paper note into her hand.

-After the red-carpet interviews, Swift walks into a hotel lobby surrounded by four bodyguards as the guests turn around and look at her.
+After the red-carpet interviews, Swift walks into a hotel lobby surrounded by four bodyguards, one of whom is portrayed by gay pornographic actor Kevin Falk, as the guests turn to look at her.
 Swift is bothered by the attention toward her, and when she gets some privacy in a dressing room, she turns the note over in her hand and makes silly faces in the mirror before being interrupted by a group of women.
 When she turns back to the mirror, the note sparkles and she realizes she has become invisible as her reflection in the mirror disappears.

 Thrilled by her newfound freedom from fame, Swift starts dancing barefoot through the hotel.
 Though she seems elated by her invisibility, there are poignant moments—at one scene in an elevator with another woman, Swift thinks that woman is smiling at her, but she is in fact looking at her own reflection in the mirror.
 Swift continues dancing through a subway platform, and dances in a pouring rain before arriving at a dive bar.
 As she holds the note, everyone in the bar turns and looks at her, and she is visible again, smiling.